 You can short the dollar by selling the dollar index.
 This is an index that weighs the total value of the dollar against the top liquid currencies.
 It is usually provided by most brokers, including DTTW™.

 The second way is to find other dollar currency pairs and short them.
 To do this, you need to look carefully at the other fundamentals of the other currency and the underlying economy.

-As I have mentioned, investors tend to value gold as a safe haven.
-When the dollar is weak, and at a period of low interest rates, traders can move to stocks.
-Exporting companies like Boeing and Caterpillar do well in periods of a weaker dollar because their products become cheaper.
+Exporting companies like Boeing, Caterpillar and Proctor & Gamble, do well in periods of a weaker dollar because their products become cheaper.
 As we have seen in the past year, Caterpillar, Boeing, and Apple have performed very well aided by a weaker dollar.